 Find out which tax bracket you fall into?

 Your eligibility and payment qualification might change if your household scenario changes.
-For example, you might be eligible for a greater benefit if you have more children, or if your family moves to Alberta.
-You might be eligible for a reduced benefit if your family leaves Alberta.
+For example, you might be eligible for a greater benefit if you have more children, or if your income changes.

 The Alberta Child and Family Benefit (ACFB) is a great resource to help lower-income Albertans manage their day-to-day family expenses.
 The program also offers financial incentives to start or continue working.